veraPDF/veraPDF-rest/README.md

     curl localhost:8080/api/info

 ### Validation Profile services
-Validation Profiles contain the PDF/A validation tests and their description.
+Validation Profiles contain the PDF/A and PDF/UA validation tests and their description.
 A list of profile details is available at [localhost:8080/api/profiles/](http://localhost:8080/api/profiles/).
 To test with curl:

     curl localhost:8080/api/profiles

-Each profile is identified by a 2 letter code made up the PDF/A version amd level.
+Each profile is identified by a letter code made up the PDF/A or PDF/UA version amd level.
 These are listed at [localhost:8080/api/profiles/ids/](http://localhost:8080/api/profiles/ids/):

     curl localhost:8080/api/profiles/ids